 Pursuant to a legal duty or direction of the Court.

-Start by downloading the Travel Card Information sheets.
+Please click on the link below for all information on rules, regulations and procedures for working on travel cards.
 If you still have questions, call 780 452-7080 between 8 am and 4 pm (Mountain Time) weekdays.
 Ask for the Travel Card department.

 The information that is collected is given by the individual him or herself, a home Local, or an employer.
 Information is also sometimes collected through questionnaires, membership meetings, personal contact with the individual, membership application and travel card forms.